- The 11th Assembly of the World Council of Churches

 - The way - we all come from different places, cultures and churches; we walk different paths responding to God’s call; we are all on a pilgrimage through which we encounter others and join together on a journey of justice and peace.
 The different paths represent our various journeys, the movement, freedom and vibrancy of life that drive the WCC and its member churches around the world.

 The assembly, as supreme legislative body of the WCC has the mandate to review programmes, issue public statements, and determine the overall policies of the WCC.
 It also has the mandate to elect presidents and a central committee of 150 members to oversee the council’s work until the next assembly.

 Delegates and Advisors from Member Churches:

-Invitation to Member Churches have been sent in 2019.
-Member Churches are invited to nominate their delegation and to submit it to the central committee.
+Invitations have been sent to Member Churches in 2019 to nominate their delegation and to submit it to the central committee.

 Ecumenical partners recognized by the central committee are invited to nominate delegated representatives.
-This includes Associate or National Council of Churches, Specialised Ministries, Christian World Communions, Regional Ecumenical Organizations and International Ecumenical Organizations.
+This includes Associate or National Council of Churches, Specialized Ministries, Christian World Communions, Regional Ecumenical Organizations and International Ecumenical Organizations.